Kauffman bracket intertwiners and the volume conjecture: Introduction

 \section{Introduction}

-In this paper we first discuss irreducible representations of skein algebras of closed torus and once punctured torus, which is related to Bonahon-Wong's work \cite{BW2,BW7,BW3,BW4}.
-They explored the connection between irreducible representations of skein algebras and a character variety related to the fundamental group of a surface.
-In section 3 we give more detailed discussion for this connection for two surfaces.
+In this paper, we first discuss irreducible representations for skein algebras of the closed torus and the once punctured torus, which is related to Bonahon-Wong's work \cite{BW2,BW7,BW3,BW4}.
+They explored the connection between irreducible representations of skein algebras and the character variety related to the fundamental group of a surface.
+In section \ref{seeee}, we give more detailed discussions about this connection for the closed torus and the once punctured torus.

-A profound result of skein algebra is the unicity theorem, which was conjectured by Bonahon-Wong and was proved by C-J-L$\hat{e}$ \cite{TLe2}.
-People are becoming interested in Azumaya locus because of the unicity theorem.
-Ganev-Jordan-Safronov made a big progress for studying this \cite{IDP}.
-In section 3, we offer a way to give a clear statement for Azumaya locus for skein algebra of the closed torus.
+A profound result of the skein algebra is the unicity theorem, which was conjectured by Bonahon-Wong and was proved by Frohman-Kania-Bartoszynska-L{\^e} \cite{TLe2}.
+Based on this result there is an increased focus on the Azumaya locus.
+Ganev-Jordan-Safronov proved that the smooth part of the character variety lives in the Azumaya locus when the surface is closed \cite{IDP}.
+In section \ref{seeee}, we give an explicit description for the Azumaya locus for the skein algebra of the closed torus.

-Let $S$ be an oriented surface and let $\varphi$ be a diffeomorphism of $S$.
-Bonahon-Wong-Yang built from $\varphi$ a sequence of intertwiners between irreducible representations of the skein algebra of $S$ \cite{BW5,BW6}.
-They made the volume conjecture using these intertwiners when $\varphi$ is pseudo-Anosov:
+Let $S$ be an oriented surface, let $\varphi$ be a diffeomorphism for $S$, and let $q_n = e^{2\pi i/n}$ with $(q_n)^{1/2} = e^{\pi i/n}$ and $n$ odd.
+Using these data, Bonahon-Wong-Yang built a sequence of intertwiners between irreducible representations of the skein algebra of $S$ \cite{BW5,BW6}.
+When $S$ has negative Euler characteristic and $\varphi$ is pseudo-Anosov, they formulated the volume conjecture using these intertwiners:

 where $vol_{hyp}(M_\varphi)$ is the volume of the complete hyperbolic metric of the mapping torus $M_{\varphi}$.